kacper-jar/HL2Patcher/README.md

-# Flet app
+# A hl2patcher Flet app

-A simple Flet app.
+An example of a minimal Flet app.

 To run the app: